postmanlabs/labs-docs/src/pages/docs/administration/updating.md

 Use the following links to download the latest Postman v9 version for your platform.

+> If the Postman desktop app has automatic major updates enabled, the app will be automatically updated to the latest major version.

 * [Download Postman v9 for macOS (Intel chip) 64-bit](https://go.pstmn.io/dl-osx64-v9-latest)
 * [Download Postman v9 for macOS (Apple chip) 64-bit](https://go.pstmn.io/dl-osxarm64-v9-latest)
 * [Download Postman v9 for Windows 64-bit](https://go.pstmn.io/dl-win64-v9-latest)